reiver/article-20250309/README.md

 ## Fediverse Custom Feeds

-We need front-end application support for **Fediverse custom feeds**.
+The Fediverse needs front-end application support for **Fediverse custom feeds**.

-We need front-end application support for ActivtyPub actor-type "`Feed`".
+The Fediverse needs front-end application support for ActivtyPub `"Feed"` sub-actor-type (of `"Application"`).

-Which is some _more_ work I need to do.
-And, some conversations I need to have with other Fediverse developers.
+Which means – I have _more_ work I need to do, and I need to have more conversations with more Fediverse developers, to make this happen.

 And – I will end this here.